The Role of Confounders and Linearity in Ecological Inference: A Reassessment

-We show that a sufficient condition for identification is that this coarsening be unrelated to the racial composition of each district, after controlling for a set of observed covariates.
-Formally, this amounts to a \emph{coarsening at random} or CAR condition \citep{heitjan1991ignorability}.
+We show that a sufficient condition for identification is that the expectation of the outcome, within individuals of a certain predictor group, is independent of the prevalence of the predictor group, after controlling for a set of observed covariates.
+Formally, this amounts to a \emph{coarsening at random} or CAR condition \autocite{heitjan1991ignorability}.
 Our particular use of CAR for ecological inference is akin to selection on observables in causal inference.
-Although many researchers have referred to a similar identification condition over time \citep{robinson1950ecological, hanushek1974model, blalock1984contextual, glynn2008alleviating}, none to our knowledge have stated the identification condition as formally as we do here.\footnote{ \citet{king1997solution}, \citet{chambers2001simple}, and \citet{imai2008bayesian} come close, as we distinguish later in the paper.} All methods of ecological inference fail to consistently estimate the quantity of interest when this condition does not hold.
+Although many researchers have referred to a similar identification condition over time \autocite{king1997solution,hanushek1974model,glynn2008alleviating,chambers2001simple}, none to our knowledge have formalized the identification condition nonparametrically and conditional on covariates, as we do here.
+All methods of ecological inference fail to consistently estimate the quantity of interest when this condition does not hold.

-We further show in this reformulation that aggregation itself, inherent in ecological (aggregate) data, provides additional valuable structure when incorporating covariates: the outcome is always partially linear in the groups of interest under CAR.
-This makes estimation for the practitioner straightforward: interact each covariate with the predictor variable and run a linear regression of the outcome on these interactions.
-Even when the identification condition is not met, the familiar logic and intuition of outlier points and the perils of lack of variation in the explanatory variable helps diagnose the presence and direction of ecological fallacies.
+We further show in this reformulation that aggregation itself, inherent in ecological data, provides additional valuable structure when incorporating covariates: the outcome is always partially linear in the categories of interest under CAR.
+This makes estimation for the practitioner more straightforward: interact each covariate, possibly after some transformation, with the predictor variable and run a linear regression of the outcome on these interactions.